inher/inher.github.io/_posts/2018-09-09-Arthropod-Course-2018.md

 + You can pay by online bank transfer (bank details available in the registration form).
 Please send us payment details including transaction reference (screenshot is fine) to our email address inher.pune@gmail.com.
-+ Alternatively you can pay by cheque at office of Insearch Outdoors Pvt.
++ Alternatively you can pay by cheque at the office of Insearch Outdoors Pvt.
 Ltd., C-26/9,  Ketan Heights, Rahul Nagar Lane, Near Karve Statue, Kothrud, Pune - 411038.
 + Registration confirmed upon successful payment.
 + We have limited capacity.
 Kindly register early.